Learning from Ontario's avian influenza response

 In 2007, the industry established a stockpile of protective equipment, disinfectants and cleaning supplies for use by farmers during an outbreak, and as the industry began running disease simulation exercises, it became clear a more formal approach was needed for an effective response.

-funding led to the creation of FBCC in 2011.
+Growing Forward funding led to the creation of FBCC in 2011.
 It’s focused exclusively on emergency preparedness, response and recovery of reportable diseases like AI or Newcastle, but also less significant poultry diseases like ILT (infectious laryngotracheitis).

 FBCC developed a single integrated emergency response plan for all four feather organizations, built a secure website to enable internal communications without email and phone, and worked to ensure producer databases and GIS mapping capabilities were in place.
 It has also taken the lead on establishing and strengthening relationships with both provincial and federal government officials.